-Raise your arms up keeping the palms closer in Anjali Mudra.
-Inner sides of the upper arms should touch the ears.
+Raise your arms keeping the palms closer in Anjali Mudra.
+The inner sides of the upper arms should touch the ears.
 Keep your eyesight on any object in front of you.

 Raise the right leg up and place it on the left thigh similar to the leg position in Ardha Padmasana.

 Breathe normally.
 Keep the position as long as it is comfortable.

 Finally, release the right leg down.
 Similarly, repeat the above steps with the left leg.

 Initially, it is not possible to keep the position for more than a couple of minutes.
 For the purpose of meditation, one can extend the duration up to three hours.
 As a strict practice of austerity, it can be increased for a longer duration, even for months.